Why You Should Be Using Messenger to Skyrocket Your Business Growth

 7. Attach a Dropbox File to a Messenger Conversation

-You can attach Dropbox files directly to any Messenger conversations.
+You can attach Dropbox files directly to any Messenger conversation.
 It works perfectly for videos and images, as these display directly in the chat, making Facebook Messenger an easy way to collaborate and get feedback on graphical materials.
 For other files, in the conversation just tap “open” to open the files within the Dropbox app.

 To attach a Dropbox file,